-Dr Lorena Pacheco, lead author from the Harvard TH Chan School of Public Health in Boston, US, says: “Our study provides further evidence that the intake of plant-sourced unsaturated fats can improve diet quality and is an important component in cardiovascular disease prevention.”
+Dr Lorena Pacheco, lead author from the Harvard TH Chan School of Public Health in Boston, says: “Our study provides further evidence that the intake of plant-sourced unsaturated fats can improve diet quality and is an important component in cardiovascular disease prevention.”

 Here are eight ways to get more avocado – without a slice of toast in sight.

 Smoothie bowls may be less trendy now than they were five years ago, but they still remain a popular breakfast option, particularly in the spring and summer.
 Adding avocado to your blender will help you thicken your bowl, particularly if you also use frozen bananas.
 Mix blueberries, spinach and raspberries for a sweet and tangy start to the day.

 2. As a tasty guacamole